robschmidtinfo/RobJS/README.md

 **"The Minimalists JavaScript Framework"**<br /><br />
 RobJS is a lightweight (less than 30 lines of code, ~1kB) JavaScript framework designed for developers who value simplicity, speed and control.
 Built to keep the essence of modern UI development without unnecessary complexity, RobJS empowers you to:<br /><br />

-- **Define Views and Components with Ease:** Create modular, reusable components and compose dynamic views effortlessly with a *react-ish* developer experience.
+- **Define Views and Components with Ease:** <br /> Create modular, reusable components and compose dynamic views effortlessly with a *react-ish* developer experience.
-- **State-Driven Rendering:** Automatically update only the parts of your UI that need it, optimizing performance.
+- **State-Driven Rendering:** <br />
+Automatically update only the parts of your UI that need it, optimizing performance.
-- **Stay in Control:** No virtual DOM.
+- **Stay in Control:** <br />
+No virtual DOM.
 No bloated libraries.
 Just plain, efficient JavaScript.
-- **Extensible by Design:** Add your custom logic and extend functionality with no setup.<br /><br />
+- **Extensible by Design:** <br />
+Add your custom logic and extend functionality with no setup.<br /><br />

 Whether you’re prototyping a quick idea or crafting a focused application, RobJS gives you the tools to move fast, with minimal overhead, and maximum clarity.